315tky/wreck/README.md

 Instructions for use
 ============================================================

-Wreck is esstentially a dockerized rails web application and consists of 5 docker containers, each in dev and stage :
+Wreck is essentially a dockerized rails web site and consists of 5 docker containers, each in dev and stage :

  - wreck_app
  - wreck_tasks